 about one-sixth of the items in our price-shopping market basket, the total

-For the items that could be compared, based on unit prices (price per pound,
+For the items that could be compared based on unit prices (price per pound,

-for example), the warehouse stores we surveyed offered dramatic savings.
+for example), warehouse stores offered dramatic savings.

-on your shopping schedule along with a Dominicks store, you might

-save about 12 percent
+on your shopping schedule along with a Dominick’s, you could save about 12 percent

-compared with shopping at the Dominicks store alone.
+compared with shopping at Dominick’s alone.